roguetrainer/around-the-world-in-81-repos/README.md

 - **Polyglot fluency**: Write Python, then R, then F# without cognitive overhead
 - **No ego or politics**: Just focus on the problem

 This doesn't make human expertise less valuable—it makes it *more* valuable by freeing us to focus on what we do best: asking good questions, providing domain knowledge, making creative connections, and choosing the right tools for the job.
+AI is brilliant in many ways.
+But _we_ are _curious_ (addressing my human readers).

 ## Contributing